C2DH/ranketwo-submissions/lessons/drafts/guide-collecting-posts-communalytic.md

 <!-- insert -->
 ![Creating a Communalytic account]("Fig. 2 Creating a Communalytic account")

 Before you begin to collect data, you will need to choose a topic and find your hashtags.
 To choose a hashtag or a simple keyword, please go the ["How to choose your hashtag?" section](#section3-1) below.
-Once you know what you are looking for, click on "New Dataset" and choose the "Twitter" tab.
+Once you know what you are looking for, click on "My Datasets" and choose the "Historical Posts" option under the BlueSky tab.

 As you see, you will be asked to:
 * Choose a name for your dataset